 If your quote is provisionally approved, you can apply for your loan.
-At this stage, Lending Works will carry out a 'hard search' on your credit file.
+At this stage, Fluro will carry out a 'hard search' on your credit file.
 Please be aware that this may affect your credit score in the future.

 If you decide to apply, you'll be asked for your bank or building society details - this is the account the loan money will be paid into, and your Direct Debit repayments will come out of.

-Sometimes, Lending Works will ask you for extra information to process your application.
+Sometimes, Fluro will ask you for extra information to process your application.
 Once received, they'll aim to get back to you with an answer within one working day.

-If your loan is approved, Lending Works will aim to pay your Direct Line Personal Loan into your account within one working day.
-Once approved, you can create a Lending Works account using the online portal, where you can easily manage your loan.
+If your loan is approved, Fluro will aim to pay your Direct Line Personal Loan into your account within one working day.
+Once approved, you can create a Fluro account using the online portal, where you can easily manage your loan.